Are you ready to further develop classroom skills, practices and new approaches, through individual mentoring?

 Three evening workshops at 1.5 hours per workshop on a related professional growth topic.

 Upon satisfactory completion of the program and full compliance with all expectations, each participating teacher will receive a $750 stipend.

 Written work will include: initial goal statement to principal and mentor, summary letter to principal at conclusion of program, questionnaire, completion of time sheet, journal with mentor, and other work as discussed with mentor such as lesson plans.

 ATT will grant 1.5 credits (includes the mentoring program and the 3 evening workshops) to each participating teacher from the ATT’s Department of Teacher Education and Development.

-Mentor and teacher will communicate with the school principal about the project at the beginning and end of the process as per the requirements on the next page.
+Mentor and teacher will communicate with the school principal about the project at the beginning and end of the process.

 Participants work collaboratively with their mentor to determine appropriate individual goals.